OmniBazaar/Migrate/README.md

 This repository contains tools for migrating users from the old OmniCoin to the new OmniCoin smart contract.

+This module will need to be integrated with the OmniWallet to allow users to connect or create a web3 wallet, enter their legacy username and password, and have their legacy OmniCoin balance migrated to the new  OmniCoin and added to their web3 wallet.
+This will probably require runnning a legacy witness node (witness_node.exe) on our OmniBazaar server, so that legacy user balances can be looked up.

 ## Blockchain Scanner

 The `scan_balances.py` script scans the old OmniCoin blockchain and extracts account balances for users with non-zero balances.